sviswan/HCAIntranetVideoLibrary/README.md

 	- video-player.js

 Instructions:
-     npm install
+     - npm install
-     npm run dev ("dev": "nodemon --exec babel-node src/server/server.js"), npm run webpack ("webpack": "webpack --watch") Ensure node-modules folder is generated with all dependencies from package.json.
+     - npm run dev
+       ("dev": "nodemon --exec babel-node src/server/server.js")
+     - npm run webpack
+       ("webpack": "webpack --watch")
+Ensure node-modules folder is generated with all dependencies from package.json.
 Please note that both client and server i.e dev and webpack scripts can be run simultaneously on 2 terminals to serve the application on both client and server side.
-The app is hosted on http://localhost:3030.
+The app is hosted on http://localhost:3030.(port can be changed at server/server.js)

 API end points Details: